CI/CD for JavaScript

 3. Add actions

 Buddy lets you choose from dozens of predefined actions.
-In this example, we'll add 4 actions that will perform the following tasks:
+A simple example may include the following pipeline stages:

 - Upload code to server together with compiled assets